jyrimatti/lahteenmaki.net-blog/functional-programming-in-java.rst

         };
     }

 For each class ``Foo`` a class named ``Foo_`` is generated in the same package, containing all the generated structures.
-Java annotation processors could generate class files directly, but I chose to generate source files so that everyone could open them in the IDE like any class to see what's going on.
+Java annotation processors could generate class files directly, but we chose to generate source files so that everyone could open them in the IDE like any class to see what's going on.
 Visible magic is at least a bit less magical (looking at you, `Lombok<https://projectlombok.org>`__).

 Consider another Java construct, a ``field``: